While choosing a heating system may not be the decision that you’re most excited about making when building your new home, it’s an important one.

 While we don’t have a lot of requests for people wanting to heat their home or cottage entirely with wood stoves, it is very popular as an auxiliary heat source.

-It can definitely help with your heating costs on our long Manitoba winters.
+It can help with your heating costs on our long Manitoba winters.
 Plus, who doesn’t love the heat of a good fire!

 Pine Creek Homes